-- Click on your Account Profile icon (upper-right corner of the Smartsheet window) and select Account Admin.
+- Select your Account Profile icon (upper-right corner of the Smartsheet window) and select Account Admin.

-- Select Account Settings and click Edit next to Alerts & Actions Permissions.
+- Select Account Settings and select Edit next to Automation Permissions.

-- Chose Any email address and third-party integrations, then click OK.
+- Choose Any email address and third-party integrations, then select OK.

 If Slack notifications are disabled for your sheet, you'll see this error when creating or editing a notification that involves Slack.